8 Sights in Vantaa, Finland (with Map and Images)

 Show sight on map

-Vaarala Chapel is a former church building of hakunila parish located in the Vaarala district of Vantaa.
+Vaarala Chapel is a former church building of Hakunila Parish in the Vaarala district of Vantaa.
 It was designed by architects Leena and Kalle Niukkanen.
 The church was completed in 1960.
-In 1995, it received a demolition order from the church council, but less than a decade later the demolition verdict was cancelled and it was decided to preserve the church, which represents modern architecture.
-The congregation abandoned the church due to the need for its renovation in 2013.
-After the church was transferred to a private owner, its name was changed to Vaarala Chapel at the seller's request.
+In 1995, it received a demolition order from the church council, but less than a decade later the demolition order was cancelled and it was decided to preserve the church, which represents modern architecture.
+The congregation abandoned the church in 2013 due to the need to renovate it.
+When the church was transferred to a private owner, its name was changed to Vaarala Chapel at the seller's request.

 Show sight on map